GrafeasGroup/tor/README.md

 # TranscribersOfReddit

 This is the source code for the set of bots that run under the usernames listed below.
-Together, they all assist in the running or r/TranscribersOfReddit, which is priviledged to have the incredibly important job of organizing crowd-sourced transcriptions of images, video, and audio.
+Together, they all assist in the running or r/TranscribersOfReddit, which is privileged to have the incredibly important job of organizing crowd-sourced transcriptions of images, video, and audio.

 * u/transcribersofreddit: the automated owner and warden of r/TranscribersOfReddit.
 * u/transcribot: a companion bot that monitors a Redis queue, downloads, and attempts to OCR images to assist the human transcribers.